-Do you know when you feel vulnerable or overwhelmed?
+Do you know when you feel vulnerable?
 When you feel you need a sense of protection?

 If you're not sure, take a moment to think about it.
 What are the signs?
 What are some of the circumstances that typically feel uncomfortable to you?

 When you do feel vulnerable or in need of protection, what steps do you take?
 Do they work for you?
 It's not unusual to develop unhealthy patterns of protection from shrinking to aggression.
 Are you able to react in a healthy way?

 There are many different ways to empower and protect yourself.
 They typically involve creating boundaries.
 For example, when we're in a difficult situation, we can take a step backward, which clarifies our personal space and defines a boundary.
 Or we can politely decide to take a break to give ourselves some needed breathing room, some time to recenter ourselves.